magento/knowledge-base/src/best-practices/general/best-practices-of-sites-stores-and-store-view-numbers.md

 labels: Magento Commerce Cloud,Pro,Starter,best practices,performance,stores,views,Adobe Commerce,cloud infrastructure
 ---

-This article provides best practices for store numbers for Adobe Commerce on cloud infrastructure Pro plan accounts to optimize Adobe Commerce performance.
+This article provides best practices for store numbers for Adobe Commerce on cloud infrastructure Pro plan architecture accounts to optimize Adobe Commerce performance.
 Having a large number of stores, websites or store views can slow your site down.
 The maximum recommended sites, stores and store views counts is:

 * sites = 50
 * stores = 50